fusionjs/fusionjs.github.io/documentation/docs/guides/creating-a-plugin/tokens.md

 ## Preventing collisions

 Tokens allow Fusion.js developers to avoid collisions by using a reference to the token.
-In addition, tokens provide more value over pure type information This allows for multiple dependencies with the same types that are semantically different.
+In addition, tokens provide more value over pure type information by allowing for multiple dependencies with the same types that are semantically different.

 **Use case:**